 When connecting the device to a host computer, follow the host computer's instructions for connecting and disconnecting USB devices, to avoid damaging or corrupting files.
+For information on USB communication accessories available for this device, see Accessories.

 Transferring Files